FuelCycleFIT/fcci2017.github.io_old_bkp/pages/LEXICON.md

 	- Separation : On demand or on line
 	- Fuel strategy : FiFo, LiFo, Random...

-## Input parameter
+### Input parameter

-An input factor is not measurable in the real fleet and has to be estimated.
+An input parameter is not measurable in the real fleet and has to be estimated.

 	- Reactivity threshold for maximal burn up
 	- Time steps
 	- ...?

-## Input simplifications
+### Input simplifications

 	- One or several dephased reactors
 	- With or without reactor first loading
 	- other...

-# Model
+## Model

 Represents the computationnal tool that processes the input and performing output calculation, according to this figure: